catseye/Wanda/Wanda.md

 Wanda
 =====

-Wanda is a Forth-like language with string-rewriting semantics, meaning it is arguably not fair to call it "concatenative", or even "stack-based".
-(For a more detailed explanation of what these things mean, see the Tutorial section.)
+Wanda is a Forth-like language.
+Despite being Forth-like, it is arguably not fair to call it "concatenative", or even "stack-based", because it is based on a string-rewriting semantics.

+The remainder of this document will describe the language and will attempt to elucidate the above statement.

 Basics
 ------